All Episodes

 Thank you.

-First time listener, first-time caller.
+First-time listener, first-time caller.

-Uh yeah, right to the point.
+Yeah, right to the point.

-Um, I'm fed up with this whole healthcare bit.
+I'm fed up with this whole healthcare bit.

 And it just doesn't seem that way.

-You know, I uh me and my wife and invested in in her own company, which she started from the ground up, and it's they want to continue to take more money from us to give it to people that don't work, who don't want to try to excel, who don't want to actually get up and go out and do something.
+And they want to continue to take more money from us to give it to people that don't work, who don't want to try to excel, who don't want to actually get up and go out and do something.

-Now why?
+Now, why?

 Why?

-Why why don't they want to do it?
+Why don't they want to do it?

 Why do they want to do it?